 Transfer at FRA

 Frankfurt has a bad reputation for transfers yet we were unaffected on this trip, probably because our connection time of two hours gave us plenty of contingency.
 We found our gate alright and past the rest of the waiting tine watching the busy tarmac (and fighting our jet lag).

 Domestic Leg Inflight

 FRA – LEJ ist a very short hop (approx. 35 Minutes).
-The FAs tried to deliver the same service as on the Munich leg but had to stop serving drinks two rows before our row due to landing preparation.
-No big deal, yet I could have used a cup of coffee at this time!
+The FAs tried to deliver the same service as on the Munich leg but had to stop serving drinks two rows before our’s due to landing preparations.
+No big deal, but I could have used a cup of coffee at this time!

 All things considered these were two very pleasant journeys with two aspects of Lufthansa in economy beeeing definitively stellar: their hard product (cabin interior, seats, IFE, blankets, pillows) and their exceptionally well-trained cabin crew.
 The service experience is solid sprinkled with a few premium service points such as metal cutlery, hot towels, aperitif & digestif service; while others miss: no amenity kits, no menu cards, boxed snacks instead of meal trays for the second service.
 So maybe the fifth star really is wrapped in advance laurels

 Compared to a trip on Singapore Airlines this journey on Lufthansa was very good, yet not fully on par with the asian five-star carrier.
-So I have to take the easy escape here by privately and very subjectively awarding Lufthansa 4 and a half stars, hoping, as Skytrax apparently does, that this will encourage them to constantly improve their product in the next years.
+So I have to take the easy way out here by privately and very subjectively awarding Lufthansa 4 and a half stars, hoping, as Skytrax apparently does too, that this will encourage them to constantly improve their product in the next years.